ezsystems/ezpublish-docker/README.md

 In the beginning VagrantFile will be used, and config is up to user to adjust eZ Publish install and VagrantFile.

 However eventually the following needs to be configured in a "Docker way"(TM):
-- Container linking (typically fig or Meos for cluster setup or manually using Weave)
+- Container linking (typically fig or Mesos for cluster setup or manually using Weave)
 - Configuring of eZ Publish (typically using Ansible)
     - database (example: mysql/postgres/oracle/..)
     - cache (example: memcached/file/redis/..)